akrabat/AkrabatSession/README.md

 Add `"akrabat/akrabat-session": "dev-master"` to your `composer.json` file and run `php composer.phar update`.

-### by cloning the project
+### as a Git Submodule

 Clone this project into your `./vendor/` directory:

         git submodule add git://github.com/akrabat/AkrabatSession.git vendor/AkrabatSession

-### as a Git Submodule

-Clone this project into your `./vendor/` directory:

-        cd vendor
-        git clone git://github.com/akrabat/AkrabatSession.git
+You can also just clone the module into your `./vendor/` directory or download it via the 'Zip' button on github.

 ## Configuration